 4.1 Corporate data should be collected only when known and documented uses and value exist.

 4.2 Collection of accurate and complete data is expected, even when elements are required by a cost centre of the University which is different to the cost centre undertaking the collection.

 4.4 For accountability and stewardship, all data must have a defined Data Steward responsible for accuracy, integrity, and security of data.
 Data Stewards are responsible for ensuring that all legal, regulatory, and policy requirements are met in relation to specific data assets.
-A list of Data Stewards is available on MyUSC (staff intranet).
+A list of Data Stewards is available on MyUniSC (staff login required).

 4.6 Whilst data re-use is encouraged, data duplication is discouraged.
 For integrity, data should be entered only once, and any duplication of the collection or storage of data needs approval of the relevant Data Steward and reported to the Data Management Group.
 Staff should collaborate to prevent the storage of duplicate data assets, wherever possible referring to an organisational single source of truth rather than saving a local copy.